DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Thingsboard - Rule Engine/Thingsboard.md

 3. ThingsBoard uses aliases as data source.
 Therefore, for the first widget we need to create an alias.
 To do this, select on "Create a new one!" from the drop-down menu.
 ![Temperature Validation Node](/img/tb/dashboard-create-data-source.png)

 4. Enter the alias information shown in the screenshot below.
-For the device select your device and click on "Add"
+For the device select your device and click on "Add".
 ![Temperature Validation Node](/img/tb/dashboard-create-data-source-2.png)

 5. Now you can choose the newly created alias as data source.
 Choose "temperature" as attribute.
 Click "Add".